Don’t Let your Bias Rule your Thinking

 Let’s start with a stereotype.
 I bet that when you think about lines people (you know, the people fixing the powerlines) you picture burly men with a no-nonsense attitude.

-This was what I thought before I spent a few days with some Utility companies.
+This was what I thought before I spent a few days with some utility companies.
 As I learned, the stereotype reflected my bias rather than reality.

 To get to know people and figure out what matters to them most and how we could make their lives better, I needed to put my bias aside.
 I needed to listen to them, really listen.
 I needed to observe them and try to see the world through their eyes.
 I needed to put ‘me’ aside.